connortechnology/ZM_ML/README.md

 - EventStartCommand / EventEndCommand - [eventproc.py](./examples/eventproc.py) is an example to use with a bash helper [script](./examples/EventStartCommand.sh)
   - The helper script is required due to ZoneMinder's `EventStartCommand` only passing Monitor ID and Event ID to the client script.
-- MQTT (WIP) - [MQTT.py](./examples/MQTT.py) is an example to use with ZoneMinder's built in MQTT notifications.
-(Once ZM builds out MQTT support more I will work on this)
+- MQTT (WIP) - Once ZM builds out MQTT support more I will work on using MQTT to trigger the ML chain.
-- 'Continuous' (WIP) - [continuous.py](./examples/continuous.py) is an example that will check configured monitors every \<x> seconds.
-[YOLO-NAS ?]
+- Continuous (WIP) - Pull images from <x> monitors and run obj det on them, create an event if a filtered hit happens.

 ---